xplosionmind/tommi.space/content/jam/public/A History of the Internet and the digital future.md

 ---
 date: 2023-03-01T11:35:23+01:00
 updated: 2023-05-26T17:49:12+02:00
-location: home
-permalink: /internet-history/
 tags:
   - history
   - uni/PISE/thesis
   - reading/book
+location: Casa Campo
 description: Notes, citations, and thoughts about a greatly insightful work I am using for my bachelor’s thesis.
+permalink: /internet-history/
 ---
-Notes, citations, and thoughts about a greatly insightful work I am using to give an historical context to [[Thesis|my bachelor’s thesis]].
+Notes, citations, and thoughts about a greatly insightful work I am using to give an historical context to [my bachelor’s thesis](Cheat%20Sheets.md).

 p.
 15: